-About our Tutour: John Gannon
+About our Course Tutor: John Gannon

 Dr. John Gannon sat the HPAT in 2012 and scored in the 99th percentile.
-He was awarded a scholarship to study medicine in UCD and graduated with a 2:1 honours degree in 2018.
+He was awarded a scholarship to study medicine in UCD and graduated with a 2:1 Honours Degree in 2018.
 He currently works as an intern in University College Hospital Galway.